LCSL/FALKON_paper/README.md

 alpha = falkon(Xtr , C , kernel, Ytr, lambda, T, cobj, callback, memToUse, useGPU);
 ```

-To test the predictor learned above on the test set `Xts`, `Yts`, we compute for example the mean square error (MSE) with the help of the function `KtsProd` as follows
+To test the predictor learned above on the test set `Xts`, `Yts`, we compute the mean square error (MSE) with the help of the function `KtsProd` as follows

 ```matlab